LXineOpensource/OpiaOS/README.md

 # How it works

-OpiaOS functions thanks to Cosmos Kit that we mentioned earlier and is based on a monolithic kernel programmed in Visual C#.
+OpiaOS functions thanks to Cosmos Kit that we mentioned earlier and is based on a monolithic kernel programmed in Visual C# and Assembly code.